S-7mza/project-predictive-template/communication/COMM_05_DASHBOARD_DESIGN.md

 ---

-## 8. What to Check for a “Perfect” Dashboard Design Communication Plan
+## 8. What to Check for a “Perfect” Model Consumption UX Communication Plan

 To make this communication stream as strong as possible, ensure that:

-- **Users are represented:** Invitations include real or proxy **end-users**, not only managers.
+- **Users are represented:** Invitations include real or proxy **end-users**, not only managers, so we design how predictions are actually consumed.
 - **Pre-work is meaningful:** Participants know which examples to bring and what problems they are trying to solve.
 - **Decisions are visible:** Recap clearly lists UX decisions (layouts, navigation, visual rules) and open items.
 - **Artifacts are accessible:** Wireframes, mockups, and VIS specs are linked in recap emails and easy to find.
-- **Scope is under control:** Communication makes clear what will be delivered in MVP vs. later phases.
+- **Scope is under control:** Communication makes clear what will be delivered in MVP vs. later phases and how this ties into upcoming **QA/UAT** and **benefits tracking**.
 - **Feedback loop exists:** There is explicit space for users to **react to designs** before build is frozen.

 If these points are addressed, dashboard design communication will support adoption and reduce rework.